-A handsome early 20th Gothic church by Edmund Kirby & Sons, their only church in the Diocese of Nottingham, and striking for its use of moulded brick and terracotta for the tracery and mouldings.
+A handsome early twentieth century Gothic church by Edmund Kirby & Sons, their only church in the Diocese of Nottingham, and striking for its use of moulded brick and terracotta for the tracery and mouldings.
 Most of the furnishings are later, but all cohere well together, and there has been some recent reinstatement of lost historical detail and character.

 The first resident priest to the Scunthorpe mission was appointed in 1897.
-The site of the present church was acquired early in the 20th century with the support of funds from the estate of Thomas Arthur Young of Kingerby Hall, and a ‘tin tabernacle’ was built (this survived until recently as the parish hall).
+The site of the present church was acquired early in the twentieth century with the support of funds from the estate of Thomas Arthur Young of Kingerby Hall, and a ‘tin tabernacle’ was built (this survived until recently as the parish hall).
 Work started on a permanent church in 1911 under Fr Frederick Askew.
-The architects for the church were Edmund Kirby & Sons of Liverpool, making this their only church in the Diocese of Nottingham.
+The architects were Edmund Kirby & Sons of Liverpool, this their only church in the Diocese of Nottingham.
 There may have been a family connection with the priest at Brigg in the 1890s, who was also named Kirby.

 An intended north transept/Lady Chapel was never built.
-The presbytery was built in the early 1920s by Fr Francis Firth, who also further embellished the church; in 1924 the Diocesan Yearbook reported (p73) ‘the addition of a new altar in oak, altar furnishings, Stations of the Cross which were hand painted on brass enamel, and general decorations.
+The presbytery was built in the early 1920s by Fr Francis Firth, who also further embellished the church; in 1924 the Diocesan Yearbook reported ‘the addition of a new altar in oak, altar furnishings, Stations of the Cross which were hand painted on brass enamel, and general decorations.
 The sanctuary has been enriched by six hand-painted panels, symbolic of the Blessed Sacrament, by Mr C. Wood’.
 Further fitting out belongs to the time of Fr Lakin, parish priest from 1929-49.
-These works included a pulpit, organ, ornamental gates to the baptistery and new stained glass (windows in the sanctuary depicting St John, St Ann, St Patrick and St Francis of Assisi were added in 1938 from designs by John Hardman & Co.)
+These works included a pulpit, organ, ornamental gates to the baptistery and stained glass (windows in the sanctuary depicting St John, St Ann, St Patrick and St Francis of Assisi were added in 1938 from designs by John Hardman & Co.)
 The presbytery was also enlarged in 1938 and the boundary wall around the church built.
 The sanctuary appears to be original but is altered; according to the parish histories the present marble altar and altar rails were installed in 1958 as part of the new and enlarged sanctuary conceived by the then parish priest, Fr Murdoch.